 “Step Up: High Water” YouTube Preumium (streaming now) – First hour-long scripted for this subscription outlet based on the “Step Up” dance movies.
 Ne-Yo, Faizon Love and Naya Rivera (“Glee”) are the biggest names.
 It debuted in February, 2018.
 Second season in production.

-“Family by the Ton” TLC. (second season forthcoming) A trio of obese family members in Atlanta struggle to lose weight.
+“Family by the Ton” TLC. (second season in production) A trio of obese family members in Atlanta struggle to lose weight.
 Combined, they weigh about a ton.
 Production company Crazy Legs is based in Atlanta.
 It aired in early 2018.

 ‘WAGS Atlanta” E! (first season aired) – The show, which will premiere later this fall, will follow the lives of the wives and girlfriends of the world’s most popular athletes.
 Cast was named in November and it debuted January 3, 2018.